Texas Surpasses $3 Billion in Opioid Settlements Following Newest Agreement

 · Texas Border Business

-Texas Attorney General Ken Paxton announced that a $7.4 billion settlement with Purdue Pharma and the Sackler family is now legally effective.
-Texas will receive $286.5 million from this settlement, which aims to hold the company accountable for its role in the opioid crisis.
-This brings the total opioid settlement funds secured by Paxton to over $3 billion.
-The agreement also prohibits the Sacklers from selling opioids in the U.S. and allocates funds for addiction treatment and recovery over the next 15 years.
-Purdue's operations will now be managed by Knoa Pharma LLC, with strict oversight to prevent misuse.
+Texas Attorney General Ken Paxton announced the legal effectiveness of a $7.4 billion settlement with Purdue Pharma and the Sackler family, aimed at addressing the opioid crisis.
+Texas will receive $286.5 million from this settlement, contributing to over $3 billion secured in total opioid settlements.
+The agreement prohibits the Sacklers from selling opioids in the U.S. and allocates funds for addiction treatment and recovery over the next 15 years.
+Purdue's operations will now be managed by Knoa Pharma LLC, with oversight to prevent illegal distribution of opioids.
+Additionally, over 30 million documents related to Purdue's business will be made public.

 AI summary · Source: Texas Border Business →